 13. It’s dark for the whole of winter in Norway

-Norwegian winters are notoriously dark, but that doesn’t mean it’s dark for the whole winter!
+Norway is famous for its dark winters, but that doesn’t mean it’s dark for the whole winter!
 In fact, Norwegian winters are actually pretty bright, especially when reflecting off snow.
 The days may be shorter, but the sun still shines for a good part of the day.

 That said, some parts of Norway do have what’s called the “polar night”.
 That’s when the sun doesn’t rise for a few weeks over winter, although this occurs exclusively in the Polar Circle in the far north of Norway.
 You can find this in places like Tromsø, the Lofoten Islands, Longyearbyen (Svalbard), North Cape and Hammerfest.